OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

     }
 	````

-4. Go back to Office.initialize and provide the handlers for each button **click** associating the newly created functions.
+4. Go back to Office.initialize and provide the handlers for each button **click** event associating the buttons with the corresponding newly created functions.

 	````javascript
 	 Office.initialize = function (reason) {